-• Group Audit (GA) is an instrument of the Management Board ("MB"), and the Global Head of Group Audit ("GHGA") reports administratively to the CEO.
+- Group Audit (GA) is an instrument of the Management Board ("MB"), and the Global Head of Group Audit reports administratively to the CEO and collectively to the MB.
 GA supports MB in identifying significant known and emerging weaknesses in the control framework, assessing whether risks, including the potential occurrences of fraud, are appropriately identified and managed.
 GA is also responsible for assessing the effectiveness and efficiency of risk management, internal controls, governance processes and systems in a holistic and forward-looking manner.GA is not responsible for the design, installation, procedures, or operations of the institution's internal control systems.
-GA also assists MB in safeguarding the assets, reputation and sustainability of the Group.

-- GA's activities are based on a comprehensive, risk-based audit plan.
+GA also assists MB in safeguarding the assets, reputation and sustainability of the Group. - GA evaluates compliance of the Group's organisational units with the Group's policies and procedures and key laws and regulations, the integrity of the processes and techniques employed, assumptions and sources of information used in its internal models, and the quality and use of qualitative risk identification and assessment tools. - GA's activities are based on a comprehensive, risk-based audit plan.
 GA maintains and updates an Audit Universe covering the Group's activities and processes, which are identified through a top-down and bottom-up review of the Group's business and operating units.
 The risk assessments and methodology underpinning the audit plan are reviewed at minimum annually. - In order to maintain a dynamic, risk-based audit plan, GA undertakes Continuous Monitoring of the Group to facilitate an ongoing, holistic view of risk, leveraging a wide range of sources to determine whether the audit plan remains relevant. - GA maintains an internal quality assurance and improvement program (QAIP) that covers all aspects of the GA activity, assesses the efficiency and effectiveness of GA's activities, GAs conformance with the IIA Standards and the UK Financial Services Code, whether internal auditors apply the IIA's Code of Ethics, and assess conformance against Basel and SR 13-1.